mikolasan/mikolasan.github.io/src/markdown/blog/admin/parse-systemd-and-post-in-slack.md

 ## Send logs to Slack

 This part must be really straight forward.
-Just look at the doc https://sematext.com/docs/logagent/output-plugin-slack/.
+Just look at [the doc](https://sematext.com/docs/logagent/output-plugin-slack/).
 But no. Slack has new API for their [fancy](https://api.slack.com/messaging/webhooks#advanced_message_formatting) [Block Kit framework](https://api.slack.com/block-kit).

 For the sake of a good example I will show how to print a timestamp from logs.
 It is not that easy as you think.